 Children / Youth Classes

-Classes for youth, children and junior youth are conducted by age group (typically 0-3, 4-6, 7-8, 9-11, 12-14, and 15 and up).
+Classes for youth, children and junior youth are broken up by grade level groups (typically Nursery – PreK, K-1st, 2nd-3rd, 4th-5th, Jr. Youth (6th-8th), and Youth (9th-12th).
 Teachers may use a variety of materials including the Teachers’ Toolbox: Lessons for National Bahá’í Schools (developed by the National Office of Education and Schools at the U.S. Bahá’í National Center).